 BBQ Chicken In A Foil Bag.

-Even after a half century has past I can still vividly recall most of my life’s early memories while living in Lawrence Heights.
+Even though over a half century has past I can still vividly recall most of my life’s early memories while living in Lawrence Heights.
 I have always said that the seventies decade good or bad molded me into the person I am today.

 I have absolutely no doubt about that.

 For the ten years while I lived in Lawrence Heights, I was a Jungle bunny.
-My life was so much different and so much better than when I lived at my grandmother's house in Willowdale.
-Most importantly I had friends; it was like going from famine to feast in a very short period of time because I now had so many friends that I was allowed to associate with.
+My life was so much different, so much better than when I was living at my grandmother's house in Willowdale.
+Most importantly I had so many friends now that I was allowed to associate with.
+It was like going from famine to feast in a very short period of time.

-It sure seemed like back in those early days we were always visiting friends or friends were at our apartment visiting us.
+It sure seemed like we were always visiting friends or friends were at our apartment visiting us.
 My mother was always baking banana bread or a coffee cake and the kettle was always on.
-Since becoming a Jehovah’s Witnesses my mother had now provided the three of us with an abundance of friendships that we never had living on Byng Ave.
-Living in Lawrence Heights also meant many of our new friends were also living right in our neighborhood.
+Since becoming a Jehovah’s Witnesses my mother had now provided the three of us with an abundance of friendships that we never had while living on Byng Ave.
+Living in Lawrence Heights meant that many of our newfound friends were also living in our neighborhood.

 We were all Jungle bunnies.

-As I reflect back on those early days we literally had nothing in the way of material possessions.
-I never complained or asked for things I wanted because I knew there was no money.
-I always knew in my heart eventually things would get better for us.
-Although, for the first few years we really had nothing but the basic necessities as my mother always called them.
+As I reflect back on those early days we literally had next to nothing in the way of material possessions.
+I never complained or asked for things I wanted because I knew we had no money.
+I always knew in my heart that eventually things would get better for us.
+Although, for the first few years we had nothing but the basic necessities as my mother always called them.
 We always had a roof over our heads, we never went hungry and we always had clean clothes to wear.

-I never remember having much of a wardrobe or various clothes I could choose from.
+I never remember having much of a wardrobe or various clothes that I could choose from.
 My mother was constantly doing laundry and to save an extra dime she rarely used the clothes dryer.
-There were always racks of wet laundry hung up to dry in our apartment and I can never forget the constant nauseous chlorine smell in our bedroom from all the wet laundry.
-The smell would slowly dissipate as the clothes dried.
+There were always racks of wet laundry hung up to dry in our bedroom.
+I can never forget that nauseous chlorine smell from all the wet laundry and the smell would slowly dissipate as our clothes dried.

 It was not to long after we moved into Lawrence Heights before our new friends from the Kingdom Hall would be sending over garbage bags of used clothes.
 My mother would take out what she thought we could use and very rarely she would add any clothes that we no longer wore or had outgrown.
 The bag would then be passed on to another needy family.
 Thanks to our many new friends at the Kingdom Hall, my closet and dresser drawers now had a few more items inside.